How to Crush Candidate Sourcing

 1. Avoid Random Candidate Sourcing

-Random candidate sourcing is the root of most sourcing efforts that come up short.
+Random candidate sourcing is at the root of most sourcing efforts that come up short.
 A database search here, a Google search there, a LinkedIn query or two, and pretty soon anyone who fancies himself a candidate sourcer or executive recruiter can assemble a list of potential candidates.

-2. Helicopter Up for State-of-the-Market Talent Intelligence
+2. Helicopter Up for Talent Intelligence

-But sourcers also need the ability to do serious business research at the macro level.
+We must stop to learn more about the talent ecosystem in which we are recruiting — the industry, sector, and businesses.
+Sourcers benefit from developing the ability to do serious business research at the macro level.
 Failing to get that perspective sets candidate researchers up for failure.
 You can easily head off in the wrong direction, go after the wrong candidates, and waste precious time.
 Getting the lay of the talent ecosystem is an important first step to crush candidate sourcing.

 3. Select the Right Target Companies